eudoxia0/eudoxia0.github.io/article/_posts/2023-07-15-why-checked-exceptions-failed.md

 Concretely, checked exceptions in Java failed because Java lacks "throwingness polymorphism", if you will.

+Functional error handling, using `Option` and `Result` types, is rapidly becoming the standard operating procedure in essentially every language, because it relies on nothing but _values_ and _types_.
+They are more of the same, and so they fit right into the existing language machinery.

 More broadly: in programming languages, _everything impinges on everything else_.
 Which is why you can't bolt a type system or an ownership system on a language after the fact.
 At least, not without massive holes you will cope about